 Atypical Stroke Symptoms for Women

-- Shortness or Breath: Breathing problems are usually considered as a symptom that is related to a heart or lung problem; therefore, this stroke symptom may mislead the doctor into a diagnosis as well as a delay in treatment.
+- Shortness of Breath: Breathing problems are usually considered as a symptom that is related to a heart or lung problem; therefore, this stroke symptom may mislead the doctor into a diagnosis as well as a delay in treatment.

 - Seizures: Seizure is a usually a rare stroke symptom that is caused due to improper brain function.

 - Fainting: It can be called as one of the most irregular or difficult to diagnose stroke symptoms for women.
-This symptom is a result of miscommunication in brain due to its dysfunction.
+This symptom is a result of miscommunication in the brain due to its dysfunction.

 - Unconsciousness: This stroke symptom complicates the diagnosis process since the woman is not in state to be assessed for the common stroke signs and symptoms.